n20u/n20u.github.io/_posts/2017-10-15-markdown-cheatsheet.md

 <a name="code"/>
 ## Code and Syntax Highlighting

 Code blocks are part of the Markdown spec, but syntax highlighting isn't.
-However, many renderers -- like Github's and *Markdown Here* -- support syntax highlighting.
+However, many renderers -- like GitHub's and *Markdown Here* -- support syntax highlighting.
 Which languages are supported and how those language names should be written will vary from renderer to renderer. *Markdown Here* supports highlighting for dozens of languages (and not-really-languages, like diffs and HTTP headers); to see the complete list, and how to write the language names, see the [highlight.js demo page](http://softwaremaniacs.org/media/soft/highlight/test.html).

 ```no-highlight
 Inline `code` has `back-ticks around` it.